GeorgePapazafeiropoulos/Hamiltonian_Neural_Network/README.md

 <img src="Hamiltonian_FF_BP_ANN.png">

-This MATLAB script demonstrates a simple implementation of a Hamiltonian Neural Net-work (HNN) trained using the backpropagation algorithm.
+This MATLAB script demonstrates a simple implementation of a Hamiltonian Neural Network (HNN) trained using the backpropagation algorithm.
 Hamiltonian Neural Networks enable the use of Neural Networks under the law of conservation of energy or other invariants.
 In this code, the task of modeling the dynamics of the frictionless mass-spring system ("Task 1: